MyFirstBitcoin/Light-Node-Directory/United States -- Operation Bitcoin/README.md

 - **Country:** United States

 ## 📖 About Us
-Introduce, educate, equip, and motivate military veterans to help lead the world into the Bitcoin Epoch.
+Our mission is to introduce, educate, equip, and motivate military veterans to help lead the world into the Bitcoin future.

 ## 👥 Our Team
 [Insert a short description of your team here.
 Include a group picture or a picture of a key team member.]